myPOS blog Tips

 What happens if you close your bank account with money in it?

-There’s a lot of useful information out there on how to open a bank account – what documents you need to bring, what information is required, how long it will take and what you can do with it.
+There’s a lot of useful information out there on how to open a new bank account – what documents you need to bring, what information is required, how long it will take and what you can do with it.

 But the question when it comes to closing your account is slightly different.